dariathompson/puppy-pals/README.md

 Click on connect when viewing your cluster and a model should pop up with 3 options. click on "Connect your application" to see your MongoURI.

+To be able to store images you will need to create AWS S3 bucket.

-You will need to create an environment variable.
+After that you will need to save secret keys as environment variables.

-1. Create a .env file in the root of the project
+1. Create a .env file in the server folder
 2. Create an Envrionment called ATLAS_URI with your MongoURI - Like this: ATLAS_URI="[ENTER_YOUR_MONGOURI_HERE]"
+3. Create environmental variables to have an access to your AWS bucket: AWS_BUCKET_NAME, AWS_REGION, AWS_BUCKET_URL

 ## Running the application

-To run the Server and application at the same time:
+To run the Server and application at the same time from the server folder run:

 ```
 $ npm run dev